theTisrock/autossl/README.md

 ```

 ## Keygen
-Generate a private key and CSR
+Generate a private key and CSR.

+This key pair are cryptographically binded to each other.
+The CSR contains the public key.
+The public key is calculated from the private key.
 ```python
 from autossl import keygen
 # ---------------------- SIMPLE - PEM encoded, pkcs1 format, no SANs -------------------------